 The appropriate management of counter fraud, bribery and corruption work involves close liaison between different departments and business units.
-Effective communication between staff groups is critical to achieving the organisation's counter fraud, bribery and corruption objectives in a coordinated and effective manner.
+Effective communication between these operational staff groups is critical to achieving the organisation's counter fraud, bribery and corruption objectives in a co-ordinated and effective manner.

-Those undertaking counter fraud, bribery and corruption work do not liaise with, or have not been granted appropriate access to, other key staff groups and managers within the organisation.
+Those undertaking counter fraud, bribery and corruption work do not liaise with, or have not been granted appropriate access to, other staff groups and managers within the organisation.

-There may be liaison between those undertaking counter fraud, bribery and corruption work and other key staff groups.
-However, the liaison is insufficient, limited and uncoordinated also there is no evidence that it is effective.
+There may be liaison between those undertaking counter fraud, bribery and corruption work and other key staff groups and managers.
+However, the liaison is insufficient, limited and uncoordinated and there is no evidence that it is effective.